-The FY2002 budget request also included funds for BMDO to resume work on space-based kinetic energy (KE) weapons: \$5 million for experiment design and \$15 million for concept definition, but Congress cut \$10 million.
+The FY2002 budget request also included funds for BMDO to resume work on spacebased kinetic energy (KE) weapons: \$5 million for experiment design and \$15 million for concept definition, but Congress cut \$10 million.
 The FY2003 request of \$54 million was approved in the FY2003 DOD appropriations act (P.L.
 107-248), but cut by \$21.3 million in the authorization act (P.L.
 107-314).
 In FY2004, the space-based KE interceptor effort was folded into the overall BMD interceptors line and was not identified separately.
 Congress cut the BMD interceptors program by \$182 million in the FY2004 DOD appropriations act (P.L.
 108-87), leaving \$119 million.
 The Senate included language in its version of the FY2004 DOD authorization bill (S. 1050, Sec.
 225) requiring specific congressional authorization for using funds to design, develop, or deploy hit-to-kill interceptors or other weapons for placement in space, and authorizing \$14 million for research and concept definition for a space-based test bed.
 The conference report (H.Rept.
 108-354) did not include that language, noting that the conferees understood that MDA had no plans to use any FY2004 funding for space-based interceptors.
-For FY2005, \$11 million is requested for a space-based KE interceptor "test bed" under the BMD System Interceptor line.
+For FY2005, \$11 million was requested for a space-based KE interceptor "test bed" under the BMD System Interceptor line.
 The authorization and appropriation bills cut funds from that line item, but do not specify if they are to come from the test bed.

 NFIRE.
-For FY2005, MDA is requesting \$68 million for the Near Field Infrared Sensor (NFIRE) satellite; \$44 million was appropriated for FY2004.
-Scheduled for launch in FY2006, NFIRE will carry a sensor to make observations of missile exhaust plumes to enable future sensors to distinguish between the body of a missile and its plume.
-The main NFIRE satellite will make its own observations, and, during one part of the mission, will eject a kinetic kill vehicle (KKV) carrying another sensor.
-A missile will be launched towards the KKV, and the KKV will fly-by the missile to collect imagery from a very close (sub-meter) position.
-The KKV may impact the missile.
-Data gathered by the sensors on the main satellite and on the KKV will be applicable to any boost-phase missile defense system, whether ground-, sea-, or space-based.
-Because the KKV may impact the missile, however, some view NFIRE as a test of a space-based weapon.
+For FY2005, MDA requested \$68 million for the Near Field Infrared Sensor (NFIRE) satellite; \$44 million was appropriated for FY2004.
+Scheduled for launch in FY2006, NFIRE, as originally designed, would carry a sensor to make observations of missile exhaust plumes to enable future sensors to distinguish between the body of a missile and its plume.
+The main NFIRE satellite would make its own observations, and, during one part of the mission, eject a kinetic kill vehicle (KKV) carrying another sensor.
+A missile would be launched towards the KKV, and the KKV was to fly-by the missile to collect imagery from a very close (sub-meter) position.
+DOD indicated that the KKV might impact the missile.
+Data gathered by the sensors on the main satellite and on the KKV would be applicable to any boost-phase missile defense system, whether ground-, sea-, or space-based.
+Because the KKV might impact the missile, however, some view NFIRE as a test of a spacebased weapon.
 As noted above, the Senate included language in the FY2004 DOD authorization bill requiring specific congressional authorization for using funds to design, develop, or deploy hit-to-kill interceptors or other weapons for placement in space.
-The Senate Armed Services Committee report on the FY2005 DOD authorization bill (S.Rept.108-260) directs that, if NFIRE proceeds, it be conducted such that there is no impact between the sensor and the missile because of space debris concerns.
-The companion House report (H.Rept.
-108-491) did not include similar The House appropriations bill (H.R.
-4613) zeroed NFIRE. appropriations bill report (S.Rept.
-108-284) showed the \$68 million for NFIRE in brackets; DOD refers to the money as being fenced (which typically means that it could not be spent until certain conditions are met).
+The Senate Armed Services Committee report on the FY2005 DOD authorization bill (S.Rept.108-260) directed that, if NFIRE proceeded, it be conducted such that there is no impact between the sensor and the missile because of space debris concerns.
+The companion House report, and the conference report, did not include similar language.
+The House appropriations bill (H.R.
+4613) zeroed NFIRE.
+The Senate appropriations bill report (S.Rept.
+108-284) showed the \$68 million for NFIRE in brackets; DOD referred to the money as being fenced (which typically means that it could not be spent until certain conditions are met).
 The conference report (H.Rept.
-108-622) adopted both recommendations, zeroing NFIRE specifically, but including a fenced line item for \$68 million labeled "Near Field Infrared Experiments."
+108-622) zeroed NFIRE specifically, but included a fenced line item for \$68 million labeled "Near Field Infrared Experiments."